keeyeong/tech-assignment-stocks/README.md

 This is the default profile when running the application without specifying active spring profile.
 In this mode test data WILL NOT be created in the memory DB.

 This mode is meant to run with the 'prod' environment of the front end.
+It listens to port 8080.

 ##The 'dev' profile